marcopeg/marcopeg.github.io/content/posts/2019/0625-simple-auth-in-graphql/simple-auth-in-graphql.md

 }
 ```

-The first query should yeld the full response, the second should yeld `data.auth = null`.
+The first query should yield the full response, the second should yield `data.auth = null`.
 If this is the case, you are ready to move to the next chapter and work on this function
-some more so to make it versatile and extensibile.
+some more so to make it versatile and extensible.

 - Wouldn't be cool to authorize a request based on headers?
 - Wouldn't be cool to let a custom extension completely change the authorization logic?

-Spoiler alert: it is cool.
+Spoiler alert: _it is cool_.

 ## Make it a Service

-In ForrestJS's land there are **features** and **services**.
+In ForrestJS's land, there are **features** and **services**.
 They look like the same and
 you write them in the exact same way.
 So you already know how to build services.

 But they have a different meaning.

-A **FEATURE** is project specific and implements stuff that your customer (or yourself)
+A **FEATURE** is project-specific and implements stuff that your customer (or yourself)
 are happy to pay for.
 It is also unusual that you will ever share a feature across
 two different projects.

 A **SERVICE** is totally general.
 Your customer doesn't want to pay for it and she likely
 doesn't understand anything of it (too abstract).
 You have already used some generic
 ForrestJS's services like `@forrestjs/service-express`.
 You also clearly want to share
-those kind of stuff across your projects.
+those kinds of stuff across your projects.
 Services probably belong to _NPM_.

 In this chapter we will: